34.5 Half-Cycle Correction (HCC)

 • Open the Markov View.

-• In the Markov View, select/highligh a reward for the appropriate payoff set.
+• In the Markov View, select/highlight a reward to HCC for the appropriate payoff set.
 In this case we will choose the Cost.

 • Click on the "pencil" icon in the view's toolbar to open the State Reward Dialog.